dwolfson7789/wdi-al-khwarizmi-2/W02/D01/Instructor_Notes/functions/higher-order-functions.md

 # Objectives

-- write functions that act on other functions
+- write functions that act on other functions. also known as callbacks.
 - difference between referencing and invoking a function

 # higher order functions